awsdocs/amazon-kendra-developer-guide/doc_source/API_Document.md

 ## Contents<a name="API_Document_Contents"></a>

  **AccessControlList**   <a name="Kendra-Type-Document-AccessControlList"></a>
-Information to use for user context filtering\.
+Information on user and group access rights, which is used for user context filtering\.
 Type: Array of [Principal](API_Principal.md) objects
 Required: No